-If set to True, the Entity is in use, if set to False, this can turn off the ability to use an Entity based on Time.
+- True: The entity is in use. - False: This can turn off the ability to use an entity based on time.
 This keeps historical data available.
-This is designed to be used when an Entity becomes inactive or is sold.
-Once an Entity is no longer in use, it will be ignored during consolidation and all intersections including this Entity will be invalid.
+This is designed to be used when an entity becomes inactive or is sold.
+Once an entity is no longer in use, it will be ignored during consolidation and all intersections including this entity will be not valid.